The Rapala Group's strategic objective is profitable growth.

 - Net interest-bearing debt to EBITDA (rolling 12 months) below 3.8.

 Objectives are in line with the financial covenants associated with the Group's loan arrangement.

-The consumer demand of group products has continued at good level.
-Uncertainties remain for the rest of the year and the COVID-19 pandemic continues to pose some risks for the full-year performance.
+Uncertainties however remain for the rest of the year and the COVID-19 pandemic continues to pose some risks for the full-year performance.
 The pandemic can impact the operating environment of the company in various ways, including lockdowns, store closures, social distancing and an overall change in consumer confidence.
-Example of risk quantification until the end of the year: Total warehouse closures and full lockdowns in Central Europe and North America would generate up to 4 MEUR negative impact on full-year operating profit.

-A more detailed review of possible risks and uncertainties, particularly relating to the pandemic, can be found on the company’s website www.rapalavmc.com and in the Risks and business uncertainties -section of the half-year financial report released on July 16, 2020.
+A more detailed review of possible risks and uncertainties, particularly relating to the pandemic, can be found on the company’s website www.rapalavmc.com and in the Risks and business uncertainties - section of the financial statements released on February 9, 2021.